payalchandak/gpt/README.md

 # An interface to query OpenAI's GPT model

+The `GPT` class provides functionality to query GPT 4 in a chat interface while logging all conversations and automatically retrying after a RateLimitError from OpenAI.
+A demo for using `GPT` is provided in `run.py` and `run.ipynb`.

-Need a YAML file called `gpt.yaml` with the `openai` information filled in.
-This file is not provided to protect API keys.
+You will need to a YAML file called `gpt.yaml` with the `openai` information filled in.
+Fill in the OpenAI infomration (such as API key) here.

 ```YAML
 gpt: